Plumsail/helpdesk-docs/Online/API/rest-api.rst

 Prerequisites
 -------------

-To start using REST API you need to complete following prerequisites:
+To start using REST API you need to complete the following prerequisites:

 1. `Create an API key <get-api-key.html>`_
 2. `Create custom connector <create-custom-connector.html>`_